yinkalario/General-Purpose-Sound-Recognition-Demo/README.md

 # General-Purpose-Sound-Recognition-Demo

-General purpose sound recognition demo.
+This is the origininal version of our general-purpose sound recognition demo, developed in 2019.
+Check [here](https://github.com/yinkalario/General-Purpose-Sound-Recognition-Demo) for newer versions.

 ## Example
 We apply the audio tagging system to build a sound event detection (SED) system.
 The SED prediction is obtained by applying the audio tagging system on consecutive 2-second segments.
 The video of demo can be viewed at: <br>